Princess Elisabeth of Hesse and by Rhine: Admirers and suitors

 Charming and with a very accommodating personality, Elisabeth was considered by many historians and contemporaries to be one of the most beautiful women in Europe at that time.
 Her cousin Princess Marie of Edinburgh wrote that "one could never take one's eyes off [Ella]" and that Ella's features were "exquisite beyond words, it almost brought tears to your eyes".
 Her older cousin Prince Wilhelm of Prussia called her "exceedingly beautiful, in fact she is the most beautiful girl I ever saw".
 Baroness Sophie Buxhoeveden, her sister's lady-in-waiting, reflected that she was "a very pretty girl, tall and fair, with regular features".

 When Elisabeth was a young woman, her cousin Prince Wilhelm of Prussia fell in love with her.
-In April 1875, 16-year-old Wilhelm visited Darmstadt to celebrate Princess Victoria of Hesse and by Rhine's 12th birthday and first expressed interest in 11-year-old Elisabeth.
-He wrote in a letter to his mother that "if God grants that I may live till then I shall make her my bride once if you allow it".
-When he was a student at Bonn University, he often visited his Aunt Alice and his Hessian relatives on the weekends.
-During these frequent visits, he fell in love with Elisabeth, but she declined.
+In April 1875, 16-year-old Wilhelm visited Darmstadt to celebrate Princess Victoria's 12th birthday and first expressed interest in 11-year-old Elisabeth.
+He wrote in a letter to his mother that, "If God grants that I may live till then I shall make her my bride once if you allow it".
+When he was a student at Bonn University, Wilhelm often visited his aunt Alice and his Hessian relatives on the weekends.
+During these frequent visits, he fell in love with Elisabeth, but she declined his offer of marriage.

 Henry Wilson, later a distinguished soldier, also vied unsuccessfully for Elisabeth's hand.
 The future Frederick II, Grand Duke of Baden, Wilhelm's first cousin, proposed to Elisabeth.
 Queen Victoria described him as "so good and steady" with "such a safe and happy position".